 After lunch continue south on U.S. 165 where you’ll see Toltec Mounds Archeological State Park.
 This National Historic Landmark preserves and interprets the state's tallest Native American mounds and includes a visitor center with exhibits, audio visual theatre and archeological research lab.
 Park interpreters lead site tours along two trails: the ¾-mile barrier-free trail and the 1.6 mile turf trail.

 If you’re a serious shopper, you might want to bypass the park and head straight to the booming metropolis of Keo (population 235).
-Visit some local favorite shops like Old Gin Antiques, and The Blue Moose.
+Visit some local favorite shops like Old Gin Antiques.
 After all the shopping, drop in at Charlotte’s Eats and Sweets, housed in an old apothecary shop, before heading back to Little Rock.
 Decadent homemade desserts are the star attraction here, whether it’s a piece of pie or cake, or a wonderful ice cream concoction.
 Other selections on the menu are excellent as well.